 The national recognised diplomas can be studied through an approved training provider by classroom based learning, distance learning or on an apprenticeship scheme.
 Typically, approved training providers offer an all-inclusive fee for each Diploma.
 Fees for the Level 4 Diploma around £3500 – £4000.
 This compares favourably to other degree and professional qualification routes.
 View our approved training providers here.

 It’s possible to enhance your training to qualify as a Registered Conveyancing Technician.
 To qualify, 6 months work experience must be undertaken combined with completion of the Level 4 Diploma in Conveyancing Law and Practice (or equivalent if applying for exemptions which could be completed in as quick as 18 months View more information about the Level 4 Diploma in Conveyancing Law and Practice here.
-Watch this space for information on how to apply.
+CLC Legal Technician Register applicants must have successfully achieved:

 Before you are able to apply for to become a Registered Conveyancing Technician you will need to complete 6 months of work experience and finding the work experience may be easier than you think.
 The scope of employment is actually very broad and even includes working in banks and building societies as well as law firms.
 You can get company names and contact details via the SLC job search facility, the CLC firms search facility or our take a look at our recently qualified CLC Lawyer stories.